-For L.A.
-Opera debut, director promises a radically unradical approach
+For his L.A.
+Opera debut, the director promises a radically unradical approach.